vivaceuk/CS50-Reader/README.md

 # CS50-Reader

-CS50-Reader is a Flask/SQLite based RSS reader, inspired by the defunct Google Reader.
+CS50-Reader is a web-based RSS reader, inspired by the defunct Google Reader.
+The backend is written in Python using Flask/SQLite; and the front end is written in Javascript using Bootstrap and jQuery.
+Although the basis for this project was my final project for CS50, as I've continued to work on it I decided that it should have it's own repo.
+There have been significant logic changes since the CS50 version. ;)

 ## Features